aclissold/ATourOfGo/README.md

 ATourOfGo
 =========

-I'm typing in the examples at tour.golang.org.
+I'm typing in the examples at the [Go tour](http://www.tour.golang.org).

-These aren't the examples verbatim; I change some things here or there to see what happens.
+These aren't the examples verbatim--I change some things here or there to see what happens.